Undergraduate Programs in

 The criminology program will challenge you to look beyond the lens of your personal assumptions and gain new perspectives based on a broader worldview.
 Most of all, it will help you narrow in on the specific aspects of criminology that most appeal to your interests and align with your skill sets.

 Students majoring in criminology will take required classes like:

 Sociology of Crime and Delinquency

 Research Methods in Sociology

-and then courses in two categories: Crime and Justice and Law, Politics and Society, as well as electives such as Ethics in Policing; Domestic Violence; Mental Illness and Criminal Behavior; Gender, Crime and Criminal Justice; and Crime Scene Investigation Methods.
+Students will then take courses in two categories: Crime and Justice and Law, Politics, and Society, as well as electives such as Ethics in Policing; Domestic Violence; Mental Illness and Criminal Behavior; Gender, Crime, and Criminal Justice; and Crime Scene Investigation Methods.